siddharthlh24/OpenCV-object-pose-for-emmisive-target/README.md

 d) The point closest to in_pt is taken as pt1 (blue rectangle) .
 Then we go **clockwise** and assign other points on the hull in order.
 This is done by **calculating slopes and barrels shifting** the points according to the values.<br>
 e) **Yay !!** We  have now identified every LEDs perfectly.
 Try making your own pattern and corresponding geometric rules, it's a little hard to do but hugely satisfing when complete.
 Just make sure to minimize and rotational ambuigities that might occur :) <br>

+# Step 4 : Perspective-n-point
+Given a set of n 3D points in a world reference frame and their corresponding 2D image projections as well as the calibrated intrinsic camera parameters, we need to determine the 6 DOF pose of the camera in the form of its rotation and translation with respect to the world/target.
+An inverse of the rotation matrix will in effect, provide the target pose.